 - In the Live-Action Adaptation Kudo Shinichi Returns!
 Showdown with the Black Organization, Kudo tells his opponents that twenty helicopters from the special police force are on their way with fifty armored police officers.
 In truth, his backup was only a single police helicopter with a single plain clothes police inspector and one injured (and not particularly competent) Private Detective.

 - Death Note: L tried to intimidate Kira by making a fake announcement of 1,500 investigators being sent to Japan to look for him.
 Kira immediately sees through it, and, knowing that L is already spying on him with bugs, says within L's earshot that Kira would not fall for this trick and that announcing it publicly rather than keeping it a secret is just an obvious intimidation technique.

 - Usopp from One Piece does this all the time, but since it's usually Blatant Lies, half the time they see right through him.

 - In episode 20 Sword Art Online, Kirito does one of these towards the commander of the Salamander army, stating that he's a Spriggan-Undine ambassador, and that attacking him and the Cait-Sith and Slyph meeting would cause the four races to declare war on the Salamander.
 The commander doesn't buy it, but challenges Kirito to a duel anyway.
 After Kirito defeats him, one of his men tells the commander that he saw Kirito the other day with an Undine.
-Said man was the guy Kirito spared after he saved Leafa during their first encounter in episode 17.
+Said man was the guy Kirito spared after he saved Leafa during their first encounter in episode 17 (no Undine was present).
 The Salamander army then leaves peacefully.